aWildlife Parks in Uganda where you can see Zebras

 Kidepo Valley National Park is the most remote park in Uganda and is also one of the best places in Uganda where you can see Zebras on the vast Savanna Plains f Kidepo Valley Park.

-The Zebras in Kidepo Valley Zebras originally came from Kenya and are not the same as in Lake Mburo Park where the Zebras originally came from Tanzania.
-In Kidepo Vally Park the Zebras have developed into a sub-species and their distinguishing feature is that they become almost maneless as they mature.
+The Zebras in Kidepo Valley Zebras originally came from Kenya and are not the same as in Lake Mburo Park, where the Zebras originally came from Tanzania.
+In Kidepo Vally Park, the Zebras have developed into sub-species, and their distinguishing feature is that they become almost maneless as they mature.

-Since the El Nino Weather pattern change, zebras in this park have had a harder time surviving and have decreased in numbers, something which is being studied presently.
-In the meantime visitors to the park, which are few in number enjoy their presence here.
+Since the El Nino Weather pattern change, zebras in this Park have had a harder time surviving and have decreased in numbers, something which is being studied presently.
+In the meantime, visitors to the Park, which are few, enjoy their presence here.